askmike/gekko/docs/internals/events.md

 - [trade](#trade-event): Every time a trading plugin (either the live trader or the paper trader) has completed a trade.
 - [portfolioUpdate](#portfolioUpdate-event): Is broadcasted once a trading plugin has an updated portflio.

+Beside those there are also two additional market events, note that those are only emitted when Gekko is running in either realtime or importing mode (NOT during a backtest for performance reasons).

+- [marketStart](#marketStart-event): Once, when the market just started.
+- [marketUpdate](#marketUpdate-event): Whenever the market has fetched new raw market data.

 ### candle event

 - What: an object containing a one minute candle from the market.